hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/clinical_reasoning/measure.md

 ## Roadmap

 * Complete cohort implementation
-* Support for stratifiers
-* Support for Group subjects
 * Support for FHIRPath expressions in Stratifiers, Supplemental Data Elements, and Population Criteria
 * `$data-requirements`, `$collect-data`, `$submit-data`, and `$care-gaps` operations
 * Support for more extensions defined in the CQF Measures, CPG, and ATR IGs